FidalMathew/LotteryGame/README.md

 # LotteryGame
-This Dapp uses Chainlink and Graph.
+This Dapp uses Chainlink VRF and Graph.